Thanksgiving dinner hacks for a smoother meal

 WICHITA, Kan.
 (KSNW) – Thanksgiving will be here before you know it.

-While it may seem too early to even think about it, it’s just two weeks away.
+While it may seem too early to even think about it, it’s not far away.
 Whether this is your first time hosting, or you’re a veteran of preparing for the holiday, here are some hacks to help save some time and help your dinner go smoother.

 Spreadsheets